-With a screen resolution of 1920 by 1080 and a measurement of 15.6-inches, this ultra flexible laptop is the ultimate, in its price category, for editing videos in Hi-Definition.
+With a screen resolution of 1920 by 1080 and a measurement of 15.6-inches, this ultra-flexible laptop is the ultimate, in its price category, for editing videos in Hi-Definition.
 In addition, the screen of this device has touchscreen capabilities as well.
-Furthermore, the Lenovo Yoga 720 has the IPS technology that makes it possible for users to revel in bolder colours and a wider viewing angle as they go about editing their videos.
+Furthermore, the Lenovo Yoga 720 has the IPS technology that makes it possible for users to revel in bolder colors and a wider viewing angle as they go about editing their videos.
 However, it does not have an HDMI port.

-It has 256GB SSD storage and an 8GB RAM, which delivers adequate space for editors, particularly if there are lots of footage.
+It has 256GB SSD storage and 8GB RAM, which delivers adequate space for editors, particularly if there is a lot of footage.
 It is equipped with a typical Nvidia GeForce GTX 1050 graphics card, which allows for experimentation with effects that are featured in other top-quality laptops like Microsoft and Apple.
-It has an aluminium casing and backlit keyboard.
+It has an aluminum casing and a backlit keyboard.